Hossein Taeb: Career

-In 2022, he and his family members were sanctioned by the US Department of States for his involvement in human rights violations in Iran.
+In 2022, he and his family members were sanctioned by the US Department of State for his involvement in human rights violations in Iran.

-Taeb was dismissed from his position as head of Intelligence of the Islamic Revolutionary Guards Corps in June 2022.
+Taeb was dismissed from his position as head of Intelligence of the IRGC in June 2022.
 This is speculated to be due to an incident where an alleged Iranian operation to attack Israeli tourists in Turkey was outed, resulting in the arrest of the agents and a diplomatic spat with Turkey, as well as other incidents that suggested successful Israeli spy operations that Taeb failed to prevent.
-The dismissal also coincided with the arrest of Brig.
-General Ali Nasiri on suspicion of spying for Israel.
+The dismissal also coincided with the arrest of Brigadier General Ali Nasiri on suspicion of spying for Israel.

+On 10 August 2026, Taeb was appointed commander of the Basij, four years after former Supreme Leader Ali Khamenei dismissed him as head of the IRGC Intelligence Organization.
+The appointment came amid uncertainty over Mojtaba Khamenei's status, with unconfirmed reports questioning whether he remains alive.

 Offices

-The list of his responsibilities includes:
+As of 2009, the list of his responsibilities included: